Yewwwkook/yewwwkook-readme/README.md

 ![yewwwkook logo](./assets/yewwwkookLogo.png)

-**Yewwwkook** is an app that delivers real-time surf reports — straight from the beach.
+**Yewwwkook** is an app that delivers real-time surf insights straight from the beach.
 No stale forecasts.
 No broken surf cams.
-Just raw, honest updates from fellow wave chasers.
+Just honest, community-powered surf intel.
 ---

 ##  Why It Exists